-The problem is, the more options you have, the harder it is to make a comparison across products.
-If you have to compare an item across 50 dimensions instead of 3, there’s a risk you’re missing out on “the one.”
+The more options you have, the harder it is to make a comparison across products.
+If you have to compare an item across 50 features instead of 3, there’s a risk you’re missing out on “the one.”

 That’s the paradox — having a variety of options is good.
 It drives customer consideration.
 But once the number of choices gets too high, a person’s happiness goes down.

-- Satisficers: People who would rather make an “ok decision” than the perfect decision.
+1. Satisficers: These people would rather make an “ok decision” than the perfect decision.
 They’ve spent some time considering their options, but haven’t belabored the process.
 They tend to be more satisfied with their choice because they don’t consider all the available information.

 “Satisficers make a decision once their criteria are met; when they find the hotel or the pasta sauce that has the qualities they want, they’re satisfied.”